-Summary: In this tutorial, we covered easy guides on how to crop a video on Windows 10/11 and older systems.
+Summary: In this tutorial, we covered easy guides on how to crop a video on Windows 10/11, with detailed steps, screenshots and video instructions.
+You can also check a list of free video croppers with detailed reviews.

-Disambiguation: By cropping a video, here it means removing the surrounding parts of the video.
-For instance, you can crop the edges to remove black bars or objects that you don't want to be shown in the video.
+By cropping a video on Windows 10, here it means removing the surrounding parts of the video.
+For instance, you can zoom in on a video, or crop the edges to remove black bars or objects that you don't want to be shown in the video.
 Also, you can crop a horizontal video to a vertical one, crop a video into a square shape, or from 16:9 to 4:3, or any free shapes.

 I know some of you use the term "cut, trim, and crop" interchangeably.
-Still, for the sake of clarity, if you only want to change the duration of a video, cutting off beginning, ending or middle part, please refer to this guide to cut and trim a video instead.
+Still, for the sake of clarity, if you only want to trimming off beginning, ending or middle part, please refer to this guide to cut and trim a video instead.

 Quick Fact: Does the default Video Editor on Windows supports cropping a video?